dipdowel/assemblyscript-parcel-project-templates-codument/README.md

 - This template demonstrates basics of animation with AssemblyScript
 - After installation, please consult the [README](https://github.com/dipdowel/assemblyscript-parcel-project-templates-codument/tree/master/template-canvas-2d-resizable/README.md) of the template for more details.

+### NodeJS basic
+- This template is a bare minimum to get started with a NodeJS + AssemblyScript/WASM-enabled project.
+- The template provides automatic recompilation on file changes.
+- Contains a single working AssemblyScript function (`add()`) which is called from TypeScript.
+- The result is displayed in the terminal.
+- After installation, please consult the [README](https://github.com/dipdowel/assemblyscript-parcel-project-templates-codument/tree/master/template-node-basic/README.md) of the template for more details.

 ## Feedback
 ### This template